paulmach/go.geojson/README.md

 ## Feature Properties

-GeoJSON [Features](http://geojson.org/geojson-spec.html#feature-objects) can have properties of any type causing issues in a statically typed language such as Go.
+GeoJSON [Features](http://geojson.org/geojson-spec.html#feature-objects) can have properties of any type.
+This can cause issues in a statically typed language such as Go.
-So, included are some helper methods on the Feature object to make the ease the pain.
+So, included are some helper methods on the Feature object to ease the pain.

 	// functions to do the casting for you func (f Feature) PropertyBool(key string) (bool, error) {